ectrc/snow/readme.md

 ## What's next?

-- Friends, Gifting, XMPP, Matchmaker and Battle Pass support.
+- XMPP, Gifting, Matchmaker and Battle Pass support.
 - Interact with external Services like Amazon S3 Buckets to save player data externally.
 - A way to interact with accounts outside of the game.
 This is mainly for a web app and other services to interact with the backend.